Support Your Child’s Mental Wellness

 Call on friends, peers, and classmates to help your child transition.

 Interacting with friends, peers, and classmates at school can help children learn social skills.
 Encourage your child to reconnect with a few others from their school before school begins.
-If your child struggles with social interactions and/or peers check out tips for encouraging and supporting friendships during the school year.
+Arrange (or monitor them arranging) some form of communication about their summer to allow a chance for sharing.
+This reminds them that they are part of a community!
+If your child struggles with social interactions and/or peers check out tips for encouraging and supporting friendships during the school year

 Interacting with friends, peers, and classmates at school can help children learn social skills.
 Encourage your child to reconnect with a few others from their school before school begins.
-If your child struggles with social interactions and/or peers check out tips for encouraging and supporting friendships during the school year.
+Arrange (or monitor them arranging) some form of communication about their summer to allow a chance for sharing.
+This reminds them that they are part of a community!
+If your child struggles with social interactions and/or peers check out tips for encouraging and supporting friendships during the school year

 TIP 6.